 How To Find Jobs in Norway

 When you are searching for jobs in Norway and if you want your job application to be taken seriously you have to consider all national differences.
-Working abroad sounds like an adventure to many people.
-Though, search for jobs in Norway requires more than just the obvious Norwegian CV writing and translation - it requires thorough preparation.
-You will face problems that in all probability did not even cross your mind once you decided to start Norway jobs search.
+Though, search for jobs in Norway requires more than just the obvious Norway CV with Norway cover letter writing and translation - it requires thorough preparation for passing of Norway job interview.
+You will face problems that in all probability did not even cross your mind once you decided to start Norway job search.